-- G. All internal or external monitoring reports and journal entry documentation - H. Copies of the completed close out package and any supporting documents used to prepare the closeout
+- F. Copies of all reports and reimbursement requests, signed if appropriate, submitted to the Grant Agency and any supporting documents used to prepare the reports - G. All internal or external monitoring reports and journal entry documentation - H. Copies of the completed close out package and any supporting documents used to prepare the closeout

-The Project Director should ensure all documentation is copied to the Grants Coordinator.
+The Grant Project Director should ensure all documentation is copied to the Grants Coordinator.